AlixLieblich/Astronomical_Images_Reproject_Project/README.md

 ## 🔭 Reprojecting Astronomical Images! 🌠

+Astronomical image projection is oUt oF thIs wOrLd

 ###  👽 Overview

 In Spring 2020, for Observation Astronomy (ASTR 301), my classmates and I were given a semester long project of processing and reprojecting astronomical images.
 Reprojecting image makes use of the `reproject` package by Thomas Robitaille (a man who writes a lot of helpful code for Astropy that I used in my undergrad).
 Reprojecting by difinition means re-gridding of images throuhg interpolation such as changing the pixel resolution, orientation, and coordinate system.